Substra/substra-backend/README.md

 - Rerun `recreate_db.sh` and `clean_media.sh` scripts.
 - Run the django migrations.
 - Relaunch your substra-network.
-- Run the owkin and chunantes substrabac servers.
+- Run the owkin and chunantes substra-backend servers.
 - Run celery beat and celery owkin and chu-nantes.
 - Run the `populate.py` python script.